Skip to main content

 Each Focus Area requires different clinical courses, some of which are only offered on certain rotations or require specific prerequisites.
 Clinical-year students are allowed a maximum of 3 externship rotations, or 6 credits overall.
 Exceptions are the Focus Areas that require additional externships to complete their programs, including the Clinician Scientist and Food Animal Focus Areas.
 Students are allowed a maximum of 4 Vacation blocks during their clinical year.

 Students will register for their TOP FOUR priority blocks.
 These blocks can be any course and/or any rotation – if a particular course or a certain set of dates is a top-priority for a student, now is the time to schedule it.
-This in-person process is supervised by the Associate Dean of Academic Affairs, the Clinical Coordinator, and the Class President and Vice-President.
+This in-person process is supervised by the Associate Dean of Academic Affairs, the Clinical Year Program Manager, and the Class President and Vice-President.

 The class will line up according to randomized lottery numbers for each Pick and schedule their top four courses according to that order.
 Because courses and blocks fill in a first-come/first-serve fashion, students need to have more than 4 options in mind (coming with 8 or so different options is recommended).
 For courses requiring instructor approval, students must secure the approval prior to scheduling their Pick Four courses.

-Instructor Approval: to register for an approval-required course, the student need to secure written Instructor Approval (typically via email) and bring it to the Pick-Four Process.
+• Instructor Approval: to register for an approval-required course, the student needs to secure written Instructor Approval (typically via email) and submit it to the Clinical Year Program Manager BEFORE Pick-Four begins.
 Students who do not provide instructor approval cannot be registered for the course during this stage of the process.
 This requirement applies to ALL PARTS of the Scheduling Process.

 Things students should consider when choosing their Top Four picks: